IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

  - a ``GiveToken`` action, to give the game :term:`token` to a player so they can make a guess.

-A generated test is called :hsobj:`Plutus.Contract.Test.ContractModel.Actions`, and is, as the name suggests, essentially a sequence of :hsobj:`Plutus.Contract.Test.ContractModel.Action` values.
-We can run tests by using :hsobj:`Plutus.Contract.Test.ContractModel.propRunActions_`:
+A generated test is called :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Actions`, and is, as the name suggests, essentially a sequence of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` values.
+We can run tests by using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.propRunActions_`:

 .. literalinclude:: GameModel.hs
    :start-after: START prop_Game